shaheer-suhaib/research-engineering-intern-assignment/README.md

 Now, commit your staged changes with a descriptive message- git commit -m "Your commit message here" (Replace "Your commit message here" with a brief1 description of the changes you made.2 Be clear and concise!)
 Push your commits back to your forked repository on GitHub- git push origin main (Or, if you're working on a branch other than main, replace main with your branch name. origin refers to the remote repository you cloned from).
 ## Submission Requirements
-You will submit all your deleiverables on github repo, and please do mail me the link to your github repo at khawajamurad@outlook.com
 Please ensure you include:

 1. A detailed README file (with screenshots of your solution, a hosted web platform).